 Coal-fired power plants in the United States generate about 75 million tons of coal ash annually.
-Compared with the 267 million tons of trash that Americans generate per year, it makes sense to find alternative uses for coal ash to keep landfills from being overwhelmed with this residual matter.
+Compared with the 267 million tons of trash that Americans generate per year, it makes sense to find alternative uses for coal fly ash to keep landfills from being overwhelmed with this residual matter.

 Using fly ash from coal-fired power plants creates a similar chemical reaction when used in the production of concrete, which makes it a suitable substitute for cement substitution.
-The significance in keeping fly ash out of landfills is huge, but there’s more to the environmental equation.
+The significance of keeping fly ash out of landfills is huge, but there’s more to the environmental equation.

-When portland cement cures, it leaves behind some of the hydrated lime that is added with water to create a binding agent.
-When fly ash is used in place of cement, it allows the lime to cure as well, contributing to added strength and durability of hardened concrete in comparison to cement alone.
+When portland cement cures, it leaves behind some of the hydrated lime.
+That is added with water to create a binding agent.
+When fly ash is used in place of cement, it allows the lime to cure as well.
+Contributing to added strength and durability of hardened concrete in comparison to cement alone.